marklemay/election_simulation/README.md

 * Instant runoff better reflects voter preference better than plurality when there at 5 candidates
 * Instant runoff and plurality perform about the same with 3 or fewer candidates
-* Approval performed best of the most popular proposed voting systems
-* Rank choice can perform better with different resolution criteria than instant run off
+* Rank choice can perform better with different resolution criteria than instant run off (borda count)
 * all differences were marginal (about a 1 or 2% per voter)
+* Strategic voting can help the outcome better meet elecotrate preferences

 raw [results.txt](results.txt).
 Sorry for the mess and the bugs.